joshbeckman/andjosh.github.io/_drafts/2020-06-24-ways-im-available-to-help.md

 I generally prefer email as a medium for these communications, especially in our initial conversation(s).
 So if you tweet at me or send a LinkedIn message, don't expect a [quick] reply.

+Note that I am a self-taught, white, straight, cis-gender man without a disability.
+I will try to:
+- Not give advice on things I haven't directly experienced
+- Not generalize my experiences
+- Be explicit about when my privilege has helped me and may not help others with different circumstances

-Ways I’m available to help anyone:
+That said, ways I’m available to help anyone:

 - **Answer direct question about topics I know about**.
 I really try to answer every concise question I get over email.
 The more specific, the easier it will be to get an answer for you.
 If you write a two to four paragraph email with a clear question, I will try to answer it in a timely fashion.
 Topics that I can answer about quickly are generally anything I've written or presented about.
 Reach out to me at _josh[at]joshbeckman.org_.